Ditectrev/Microsoft-Azure-AZ-500-Azure-Security-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 ### You have been tasked with enabling Advanced Threat Protection for an Azure SQL Database server.
 Advanced Threat Protection must be configured to identify all types of threat detection.
 Which of the following will happen if when a faulty SQL statement is generate in the database by an application?

-- [x] A Potential SQL injection alert is triggered.
+- [x] Potential SQL injection alert is triggered.
-- [ ] A Vulnerability to SQL injection alert is triggered.
+- [ ] Vulnerability to SQL injection alert is triggered.
-- [ ] An Access from a potentially harmful application alert is triggered.
+- [ ] Access from a potentially harmful application alert is triggered.
-- [ ] A Brute force SQL credentials alert is triggered.
+- [ ] Brute force SQL credentials alert is triggered.

 ### You are in the process of creating an Azure Kubernetes Service (AKS) cluster.
 The Azure Kubernetes Service (AKS) cluster must be able to connect to an Azure Container Registry.
 You want to make sure that Azure Kubernetes Service (AKS) cluster authenticates to the Azure Container Registry by making use of the auto-generated service principal.
 Solution: You create an Azure Active Directory (Azure AD) role assignment.
 Does the solution meet the goal?